Human.Kind

 Image: Anjali Chandrashekar for The New Yorker

 We can practise being delighted as a kind of discipline.
 All of life is sacred, and beauty is so often nearby.
 Keep turning towards the vast mysteries of life.
-They are in the patterns of a spider’s web, the navel of a flower, the mutualism of mosses metres beneath your feet, or the iris of your loved one’s eyes.
+They are in the patterns of a spider’s web, the navel of a flower, or the iris of your loved one’s eyes.

 Let me leave you today with this murmuration of starlings.
 Consider it a self-portrait.